yutannihilation/estatapi/README.en.md

 ## Usage

-Currently, this package supports three methods of API v2.
+Currently, this package supports four methods of API v2.
 For the details about the query params, please read the official documentation at http://www.e-stat.go.jp/api/e-stat-manual/

 ### estat_getStatsList